(Updated from 12/20/2021)

-It’s not that independent contractors are a bad idea, but encouraging their use without elaborating on the very detailed criteria for proper classifying a worker as one gets far too many small business owners in deep financial trouble with the states in which they operate.
-The money they think they saved on salaries and benefits get paid instead to the respective Department of Labor, Department of Taxation and Finance, or the Workers Compensation Board in terms of penalties and interest that often far exceed the cost of an employee.
+Many (presumably) well-meaning publications and organizations encourage the use of independent contractors without explaining the very detailed criteria for properly classifying them.
+This gets far too many small business owners in deep financial trouble.
+The money these employers think they saved on WC, DB, PFL, and UI benefits get paid instead to the respective Department of Labor (DOL), Department of Taxation and Finance (Tax Dep’t), or the Workers Compensation Board (WCB).

 - It is not the number of days worked that makes a worker independent.
 You can hire someone who has a full-time job somewhere else for casual work in your business, and that person can still be deemed your employee, too.
 It’s based on the type of work he does.
 Did you hire your friend (not his business) to help you move some office furniture into your new space?
 Or did he help you with registration at your one-day event?
 He could be your employee.